|Bob's special apple pie in the French style|

 While this pre-baking is going on - prepare the mixture :-

-Once the apples have that drying look and start slightly browning in the pan, open the
+Once the apples have that drying look and start slightly browning in the pan, open the oven and

 Continue to bake for about another 15 minutes until the apples and mixture